dmehrotra/dmehrotra.github.io/_posts/2015-11-29-api-and-stream.md

 {% endhighlight %}

 <p>The above code sets up multer.
 The most important part of this code is the express.static('uploads') bit.
-Here I declare the uploads folder as the place to serve static assets.
+Here I declare the uploads folder as the location to serve static assets from.
 This way I will be able to see my uploaded photos without explicitly declaring routes.
 Likely there is a better way to do this.
 I also declare the uploads directory to be where uploads are stored.</p>

 {% highlight javascript %}
 app.post('/api/photo',function(req,res){